 They are most pleasing if you are into music for real.
-Just close your eyes, and you will feel an orchestra playing into your head.
+Just close your eyes, and you will feel an orchestra playing in your head.
 Meanwhile, the person sitting next to you will have no idea what you are listening to.
 So, the whole concept is cutting from the outside world and

 Wired or Wireless

 Wireless headphones give you a sense of freedom, and you no longer are physically tethered to your music device.
-They are of-course expensive, but if you can afford them, you should buy them.
+They are of course expensive, but if you can afford them, you should buy them.
 Also, most of the wireless headphones are shipped with a wire, if you need it.

 On the other side, wired headphones have their benefits.
-If you are a serious musician, audio tech, or an audiophile, then you need to buy hard-wired headphones.
+If you are a serious musician, audio tech, or audiophile, you need to buy hard-wired headphones.
 It’s only because, no matter how robust your Bluetooth is, it can never meet the sound quality of the wired headphones.

 Remember what you are Paying for

 Generally, more expensive headphones are more high quality.
-They are made with great material that can last longer and will also sound better.
+They are made with excellent material that can last longer and will also sound better.
 There are better quality equipment and engineering involved in ensuring a better sound.
 You can’t expect quality from 30$ headphones that you get from a 60$ and so on.
 A more expensive model will sound better, and you will hear the detail that you have never heard before.

-Earbuds are good at sound isolation due to the seal they provide in your ear, but while buying stereo headphones, you need to be careful.
+Earbuds are good at sound Isolation due to the seal they provide in your ear, but while buying stereo headphones, you need to be careful.
 Over-ear headphones come into two types.
 Open-backed and closed-backed.
-Open-backed headphones tend to be more natural and distort free, but people around you will hear your music if the volume is turned up.
+Open-backed headphones tend to be more natural and distort-free, but people around you will hear your music if the volume is turned up.
 So they are more comfortable and recommended to be used at home.
-On the other hand, closed-back headphones are better at sound isolation and sound like the music in your head.
+On the other hand, closed-back headphones are better at sound Isolation and sound like the music in your head.

-Some people prefer closed back for having a booming bass and sound isolation while others back off open again for the more natural and precise sound experience.
+Some people prefer closed back for having a booming bass and sound Isolation, while others back off open again for the more natural and precise sound experience.

 The most important thing is the curves of the sound.
-The sound curve, frequency response curve, and sound signature decide, how much the headphones are worth.
+The sound curve, frequency response curve, and sound signature decide how much the headphones are worth.
 If you notice that the low end on the graph is higher, that means that there will be more bass, but that doesn’t mean that the bass will be precise and better.
 For example, some headphones have boosted the bass, but it’s muddy and boomy with no precision.

 Typically, Cheaper headphones like under 100$ will have a U curve, which means that the mid-range is cut out, and they will sound flat.
 At first, it may seem pleasing, but you won’t be able to hear the details and layer of music you are expecting to listen to.
 So, flat sound headphones aren’t good at any range.
 At every range, whether it be a low range, mid-range, or higher, you will experience the same layer of music.
 Also, these headphones have no bass at all and will sound boring eventually.